-BOTTOMS: Students can wear skirts, shorts, or pants in Clear Blue Plaid, navy blue, tan, black, gray, or dark blue denim without rips, frays, or holes.
+BOTTOMS: Students can wear skirts, shorts, or pants in Clear Blue Plaid, navy blue, tan, black, or dark blue denim without rips or holes.
 Our Lands' End store has available options to purchase.
-Families may also purchase approved uniform bottoms in navy blue, tan, black, gray, or dark blue denim from other brands who have an official uniform clothing line.
+Families may also purchase approved uniform bottoms in navy blue, tan, black, or dark blue denim from other brands who have an official uniform clothing line.
 Such as, Old Navy, Cat and Jack, Gap, or Abercrombie uniform clothing line.
 Skirts and shorts must be mid-thigh or longer on students.
-Bottoms with images, designs, and are not of colors listed above are not allowed.